epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 ## Conclusion

+- Swaptaclar's digital coins are a decentralized way of providing basic information about Swaptaclar currencies.

-Every Swaptacular currency has an unique *digital coin*, represented by a QR code.
-The issuer of each currency can publish its digital coin on his/her website, advertisements, business cards etc. Friends and business partners can share digital coins with each other, thus expunging the use of their favorite currencies.
+- Every Swaptacular currency has an unique digital coin, represented by a QR code.
+The issuer of each currency (the debtor) can publish its digital coin on his/her website, advertisements, business cards etc.

+- Friends and business partners can share digital coins with each other, thus expunging the use the currencies that are most useful to them.

 In the next post I will talk about Swaptacular payment requests.